rspack-contrib/html-rspack-plugin/README.md

 If you have multiple Rspack entry points, they will all be included with `script` tags in the generated HTML.

-If you have any CSS assets in webpack's output (for example, CSS extracted with the [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin)) then these will be included with `<link>` tags in the HTML head.
+If you have any CSS assets in Rspack's output (for example, CSS extracted with the [CssExtractRspackPlugin](https://www.rspack.dev/plugins/rspack/css-extract-rspack-plugin)) then these will be included with `<link>` tags in the HTML head.

-If you have plugins that make use of it, `html-webpack-plugin` should be ordered first before any of the integrated Plugins.
+If you have plugins that make use of it, `html-rspack-plugin` should be ordered first before any of the integrated Plugins.

 ## Options

-You can pass a hash of configuration options to `html-webpack-plugin`.
+You can pass a hash of configuration options to `html-rspack-plugin`.
 Allowed values are as follows:

 | Name | Type | Default | Description |
 | :-: | :-: | :-: | :-- |